chicio/chicio.github.io/_posts/2018-02-08-react-native-debug-on-device-rctbundleurlprovider.md

 In the last few days I was working in pair programming with my colleague [Mariano Patafio](https://www.linkedin.com/in/mariano-patafio-4a8b7426/ "Mariano Patafio") on some new features for a React Native app.
-[Mariano](https://www.linkedin.com/in/mariano-patafio-4a8b7426/ "Mariano Patafio") is a senior iOS and Android developer and a true "Apple fag" :laughing: (like me :stuck_out_tongue_closed_eyes:).
+[Mariano](https://www.linkedin.com/in/mariano-patafio-4a8b7426/ "Mariano Patafio") is a senior iOS and Android developer and a true ":apple: Apple fag :apple:" :laughing: (like me :stuck_out_tongue_closed_eyes:).
-At some point during our pair session we wanted to test the app on an iOS real device.
+At some point during our pair session we wanted to test the app on a real iOS device.
 The app we where working on was an existing iOS app in which we added some React Native views.
 If you follow the instructions contained in the React Native doc about integrating it in an existing app, you will discover that with that setup you will not be able to run your app on a real device from XCode.
 It will work just in the simulator.